aileen-byte/Team14/personal statements/Aileen.md

 # Contributions

-Although I was initially allocated the task of writing testbenches in Lab 4, my role evolved over the progress of the project into that of an implementation lead.
-I took on responsibility for ensuring that the wiring and integration across modules was correct, resolving structural issuess and maintaining consistency throughout the design.
+I was initially allocated the task of writing testbenches in Lab 4, my role evolved over the progress of the project into that of an implementation lead.
+I took on responsibility for ensuring that the wiring and integration across modules was correct, resolving structural issues and maintaining consistency throughout the design.
 I also wrote several non-obvious but essential modules that were not clearly defined at the offset, stepping in wherever addittional functionality was required to support the overall processor implementation.

 ### Single Cycle CPU Diagram

 <img width="702" height="392" alt="image" src="https://github.com/user-attachments/assets/62fbb526-c526-4252-8709-36710a8e8c9f" />

-Throughout the single cycle processor implementation we all made it a common goal to follow the design of the processor presneted in the textbook, as shown in the image above.
+Throughout the single cycle processor implementation we all made it a common goal to follow the design of the processor preseneted in the textbook, as shown in the image above.
 This became essential when making sure we shared the same design expectations which then helped us achieve more consistent and coherent implementation accross all modules.

 ## Instruction Implementation